-means a properly constituted OPT, Disciplinary Committee or Appeals Committee or any ICM (but only when making a permitted Determination).

-Unviable Complaint

-means a Complaint that:

-- concerns a matter occurring more than 5 years prior to the (a) date of the Complaint; or - (b) concerns a Member who for any reason ceases to be a Member: or - is unsupportable on the available evidence; or (c) - is or at any time becomes one primarily concerning a fee (d) dispute (whether as to quantum or otherwise); or - is or at any time becomes (and for so long as it remains) (e) one being considered by or pending judgement or final decision before any Court or other quasi-judicial panel or tribunal in any jurisdiction.
+Affiliated and relationship; (d) particulars of the extent and manner by which any Affiliate exercises Control over the Practice Entity; (e) such other particulars from time to time specified by the Board; and (f) details of any changes in any of the above.
+Tribunal means a committee of members established by the Board when acting as a properly constituted OPT, Disciplinary Committee or Appeals Committee as well as the MPC or any ICM (but only when making a permitted Determination).
+Unviable Complaint means a Complaint that: (a) concerns a matter occurring more than 5 years prior to the date of the Complaint; or (b) concerns a Member who for any reason ceases to be a Member; or (c) is unsupportable on the available evidence; or (d) is or at any time becomes one primarily concerning a fee dispute (whether as to quantum or otherwise); or (e) is or at any time becomes (and for so long as it remains) one being considered by or pending judgement or final decision before any Court or other quasi-judicial panel or tribunal in any jurisdiction.